top of page

 Our school

-St. Jadwiga The Queen Polish Saturday School Forest Gate-Ilford provides education for children and youth living in Great Britain.
+St Jadwiga Polish Saturday School Forest Gate–Ilford provides education for children and youth living in Great Britain.
 Children are admitted to our school from the school year in which they turn 5.

 Educational activities in our school are in the form of full-time studies, although in exceptional situations, e.g. a pandemic or similar events beyond the school's decision, we reserve the right to conduct classes online, in compliance with all existing terms of cooperation (fees, presence of children and youth in class, etc. .)